 All of the changes requested as part of this special action request are to section §.27(e)(10)(iv)(J), regarding the Kenai River community gillnet fishery for residents of the community of Ninilchik.
-If the temporary special action is adopted by the Board, the following specific effects may occur for the 2018 fishing season on the Kenai River:
+If the temporary special action is adopted by the Board, the following specific effects may occur for the 2019 fishing season prior to publication of the Cook Inlet Final Rule in the Federal Register:

 - Annual total harvest limits for the Kenai River for late-run Chinook Salmon, Sockeye Salmon, Coho Salmon, and Pink Salmon would not apply to the Kenai River community gillnet fishery. - The location of the fishery will be in the Moose Range Meadows area of the Kenai River, between approximately river mile 26.5 and river mile 29. - All incidental fish mortalities resulting from the gillnet fishery would be allowed to be retained regardless of species or length.
-Retention would count towards released or retained totals specified under this special action, except for Chinook Salmon that measure 20 inches or less. - An early-run Chinook Salmon harvest season for the community gillnet fishery would be established between July 1 and July 15. - An early-run Chinook Salmon household limit of 2 early-run Chinook per household and 1 additional for each household member would be established for the community gillnet fishery. - Up to 50 early-run Chinook Salmon would be allowed for retention or release according to the following conditions: - Retention of early-run Chinook Salmon less than 46 inches or 55 inches and longer in length would be permitted if the State of Alaska Department of Fish and Game announces that the optimal escapement goal (OEG) for early-run Chinook Salmon has been met.
+Retention would count towards released or retained totals specified under this special action, except for Chinook Salmon that measure 20 inches or less. - An early-run Chinook Salmon harvest season for the community gillnet fishery would be established between July 1 and July 15. - An early-run Chinook Salmon household limit of 2 early-run Chinook per household and 1 additional for each household member would be established for the community gillnet fishery. - Up to 50 early-run Chinook Salmon would be allowed for retention or release according to the following conditions: - Retention of early-run Chinook Salmon less than 46 inches or 55 inches and longer in length would be permitted if the most current preseason forecast from the State of Alaska Department of Fish and Game projects the in-river run to be within or above the optimal

-- Live early-run Chinook Salmon must be released if OEG for early-run Chinook Salmon has not been met. - The community gillnet fishery would close until July 16 once 50 early-run Chinook Salmon had been retained or released. - Up to 200 late-run Chinook Salmon would be allowed for retention between July 16 and August 15.
-The community gillnet fishery would close August 15 or once this number has been reached, and would reopen on September 10. - The following conditions would apply to Rainbow Trout and Dolly Varden caught in the net: - o All live Rainbow Trout and Dolly Varden must be released. - o Rainbow Trout and Dolly Varden that have died in the net may be retained. - The community gillnet fishery would be closed for the season once 100 Rainbow Trout or 150 Dolly Varden had been released or retained. - The State of Alaska sport fishing regulation seasonal river bank closures would not apply to the community gillnet fishery.
+- escapement goal (OEG) for early-run Chinook Salmon; otherwise live fish must be released. - The community gillnet fishery would close until July 16 once 50 early-run Chinook Salmon had been retained or released. - Up to 200 late-run Chinook Salmon would be allowed for retention between July 16 and August 15.
+The community gillnet fishery would close August 15 or once this number has been reached, and would reopen on September 10. - The following conditions would apply to Rainbow Trout and Dolly Varden caught in the net: - o All live Rainbow Trout and Dolly Varden must be released. - o Rainbow Trout and Dolly Varden that have died in the net may be retained. - The community gillnet fishery would be closed for the season once 100 Rainbow Trout or 150 Dolly Varden had been released or retained.